There is a growing threat to your retirement savings, and you probably are not aware of it.

 Just as a crook who knows your phone number can impersonate you and convince your cellular provider to make changes to your cellular account, a crook could call a financial services provider and impersonate you in an attempt to access your retirement account.

-If the crook did a SIM swap and thus appears to be calling from your phone number that is associated with your retirement account, that crook might be able to convince the financial services provider to give the person access to your retirement account.
+If the crook did a SIM swap and thus appears to be calling from the phone number that is associated with your retirement account, that crook might be able to convince the financial services provider to give them access to your retirement account.

 One way to thwart this type of identity fraud is to give your financial services provider a different phone number that you keep secret by not using it for anything else.
 Sound like overkill?
 Remember, a good chunk of your life savings could be at stake if someone is able to dip into your retirement account and clean it out.